Tingliangstu/Spectral-decomposition-python-tools/README.md

-    When I have time I will finish README.md.
+    When I have time I will finish the README.md.

     Most codes are self-explanatory.